-where beta\cubic is the CUBIC multiplication decrease factor, that is, when a packet loss detected by duplicate ACKs or a network congestion detected by ECN-Echo ACKs occurs, CUBIC reduces its current window cwnd to W\cubic(0)=W\max\beta\cubic.
-We discuss how we set beta\cubic in Section 4.5 and how we set C in Section 5.
+where beta_cubic is the CUBIC multiplication decrease factor, that is, when a congestion event is detected, CUBIC reduces its cwnd to $W{cubic(0)}=W{max}$ beta_cubic.
+We discuss how we set beta_cubic in Section 4.5 and how we set C in Section 5.

-Upon receiving an ACK during congestion avoidance, CUBIC computes the window growth rate during the next RTT period using Eq.
-1. It sets W\cubic(t+RTT) as the candidate target value of congestion window, where RTT is the weithed average RTT calculated by the standard TCP.
+Upon receiving an ACK during congestion avoidance, CUBIC computes the window increase rate during the next RTT period using Eq.
+1. It sets

+W_cubic(t+RTT) as the candidate target value of congestion window, where RTT is the weighted average RTT calculated by Standard TCP.

-Depending on the value of the current window size cwnd, CUBIC runs in three different modes.
+Depending on the value of the current congestion window size cwnd, CUBIC runs in three different modes.

-- 1) The TCP-friendly region, which ensures that CUBIC achieves at least the same throughput as the standard TCP. - 2) The concave region, if CUBIC is not in the TCP-friendly region and cwnd is less than $W{\rm max}$ . - 3) The convex region, if CUBIC is not in the TCP-friendly region and cwnd is greater than $W{\rm max}$ .
+- 1) The TCP-friendly region, which ensures that CUBIC achieves at least the same throughput as Standard TCP. - 2) The concave region, if CUBIC is not in the TCP-friendly region and cwnd is less than W max. - 3) The convex region, if CUBIC is not in the TCP-friendly region and cwnd is greater than $W{\rm max}$.